deanable/RedditVideoStudio/PRIVACY_POLICY.md

 RedditVideoStudio is a desktop application that processes data locally on your machine and interacts with third-party APIs on your behalf.

-- [cite_start]**Configuration Settings:** The App stores your settings, including API keys for services like Pexels and various Text-to-Speech providers, locally on your computer using the Windows Registry [cite: 637-648].
+- **Configuration Settings:** The App stores your settings, including API keys for services like Pexels and various Text-to-Speech providers, locally on your computer using the Windows Registry.
 This information is not transmitted to us.
-- **Authentication Tokens:** When you connect your social media accounts (e.g., YouTube, TikTok), the App receives and stores OAuth 2.0 authentication tokens. [cite_start]These tokens are stored securely on your local machine, often using the platform's recommended storage methods (e.g., Google's `FileDataStore` for YouTube [cite: 797, 804-805]).
+- **Authentication Tokens:** When you connect your social media accounts (e.g., YouTube, TikTok), the App receives and stores OAuth 2.0 authentication tokens.
+These tokens are stored securely on your local machine, often using the platform's recommended storage methods (e.g., Google's `FileDataStore` for YouTube).
 These tokens are used solely to upload videos and manage content on your behalf as instructed by you within the App.
-- [cite_start]**Reddit Content:** The App fetches public data from Reddit, such as post titles, text, and comments, based on the subreddit you configure [cite: 618-621].
+- **Reddit Content:** The App fetches public data from Reddit, such as post titles, text, and comments, based on the subreddit you configure.
 This data is processed locally to create video content.
-- [cite_start]**Usage Data and Logs:** The App generates local log files for debugging and troubleshooting purposes[cite: 1890].
+- **Usage Data and Logs:** The App generates local log files for debugging and troubleshooting purposes.
 These logs may contain information about application performance and errors but are not automatically transmitted to us.

 ## 2. Data Storage and Security